Meet Skipper: An AI Captain for Your Whole Account

 Transparent, Affordable Pricing

 We believe trading automation should be accessible to everyone.
-DipSkip starts at just $39/month for our Basic plan, with Professional ($69/month) and Premium ($129/month) tiers offering faster execution and advanced features like backtesting and unlimited AI assistance.
+DipSkip starts at just $39/month for our Basic plan, with Professional ($69/month) and Premium ($99/month) tiers offering faster reaction speeds, more concurrent strategies, and up to 2,000 AI credits per month.

 No hidden fees.
 No lock-in contracts.
 Cancel anytime.
 All plans include paper trading, real-time market data, and our core automation platform.